 VR helps learners gain mastery faster

 People can learn by watching others, but the most efficient way is learning by doing.
 When you do the same thing over and over perfectly, you gain mastery of that thing.
 Ideally, employees should master their tasks as soon as possible.
-But these things usually take time.
+But some of these things usually take time.

 A VR learning experience can accelerate this process, firstly because it increases engagement and retention rates, and then because it allows trainees to have the same learning experience as many times as necessary before moving on to real work situations.